-The committee will review all proposals and notify you of its decision by December 21, 2018.
+The committee will review all proposals and notify you of its decision in January 2020.

 Session Subject Areas

 We are especially interested in sessions that address these subjects:

 - Programming and activities that lead American Indian, Alaska Native, Native Hawaiian, and Pacific Islander students to apply to four or more colleges or universities.

 - Changing what’s expected of students in order to improve academic achievement.